TomokiMiyauci/dom/README.md

 assertEquals(div.namespaceURI, "http://www.w3.org/1999/xhtml");
 ```

-Normally this is done by the `DOMParser`.
+Normally this is done by the User Agent.

 <!-- For more information, see About private data. -->